 The last active player for the Boston Braves was Eddie Mathews, who was also the only player to have played for them in Boston, Milwaukee (all 13 seasons) and Atlanta (just the 1st season, 1966).
 He remained active until 1968.
 The last active player for the Milwaukee Braves was Phil Niekro, who lasted until 1987.

 UPDATE: Mike Sandlock died on April 9, 2016, making Eddie Carnett the oldest living former MLB player.
 Carnett did live to see his 100th birthday, but not much more.
 He died on November 4, 2016.

 Bob Addis died on November 15, 2016.
 Harry MacPherson died on February 19, 2017.
 Luis Olmo, who had also been a living former Brooklyn Dodger, died on April 28, 2017.
 Gene Conley died on July 4, 2017.
-That leaves 5 living former Boston Braves: Clint Conatser, Johnny Antonelli, Del Crandall, Luis Olmo, Dick Manville, Bert Thiel and Gene Conley.
+That leaves 5 living former Boston Braves: Clint Conatser, Johnny Antonelli, Del Crandall, Dick Manville, Bert Thiel and Gene Conley.